okta/okta.github.io/_source/_posts/2017-12-04-spring-boot-2-with-angular-2-and-okta.md

 ### Enable CORS on the Server

-To enable CORS on the server, add a `@CrossOrigin` annotation to the `CoolCarController`.
+To enable CORS on the server, add a `@CrossOrigin` annotation to the `CoolCarController` (in `server/src/main/java/com/okta/developer/demo/CoolCarController.java`).

 ```java
 import org.springframework.web.bind.annotation.CrossOrigin;